Unemployment Rate: It Is Everyone’s Responsibility

 When a small business owner chooses a large discount supplier instead of another small business, they are doing a disservice to the very fraternity of which they are a part.
 Choosing to buy from another small business means you have made the conscious decision to keep that business open.
 It creates a network of small businesses that finds strength in interdependence.

-When the consumer values a large discount supplier over a small business, they are directly participating in the demise of the small business within their community.
+When the consumer values a large discount supplier over a small business, they are directly participating in the demise of the small business within their community and an increase in the unemployment rate.
 This may be the small business that employs their son, daughter, neighbour, or parents.
 The interesting twist is that even the small business employee may opt to buy from the large discount suppliers instead of supporting the small business to which they are employed.
 So, technically speaking, an employee may be contributing to the death of the very company that creates a job for them.

 And do not be fooled; large discount suppliers are not thinking of employing more human workforce.
 When we have eradicated all small businesses, there is no refuge in large discount suppliers and big tech.
 These companies are highly interested in using AI to get tasks done faster.
 And they do take into consideration that AI does not need lunchtime, sick days, or vacations.
 It therefore means that the payroll can be significantly reduced.

 According to many individuals who have written articles regarding artificial intelligence and the workforce, AI offers no threat to the workforce.
 There is no need for fear because the primary purpose of AI is not to replace human labor, but to facilitate and reduce the time taken to accomplish daily tasks so that people can focus on more important ones.
 But what are the more important tasks that need to be focused on?
 Do we not find artificial intelligence focusing on those tasks as well?
 And is it possible or, is there enough space for everyone to focus on the few jobs that AI has not yet invaded?